Agribusiness nervous as WHO cancer unit analyzes popular pesticide

 "The epidemiology evidence does not support an association between 2,4-D and NHL (non-Hodgkin lymphoma), gastric cancer, or prostate cancer risk," said Julie Goodman, a scientist and consultant working for the 2,4-D task force.

-However, a different analysis of scientific studies did find cancer connections with 2,4-D, said IARC scientist Maria Leon, who co-authored that analysis last year.
+However, a different analysis of scientific studies did find cancer connections with 2,4-D, said IARC scientist Maria Leon, who co-authored the analysis last year.

 There were indications that farm exposure to 2,4-D was associated with a 40 percent higher risk of NHL.
 Determining the strength of the evidence will be up to the IARC working group, Leon said.

-Maarten Bosland, a U.S. cancer scientist and member of the IARC group evaluating 2,4-D, said he knows the work will be closely watched.
+Maarten Bosland, a U.S. cancer scientist and member of the IARC group evaluating 2,4-D, said he knows the work will be closely watched and that the outcome will rely on the scientific evidence.

 "There is nothing that anybody can say at this point.
 We haven't seen all the evidence," Bosland said.

-Critics for years have said 2,4-D has clear ties to cancer and note that it was an ingredient in Agent Orange, a defoliant used in the Vietnam War linked to cancers in soldiers.
-But agribusiness interests, U.S. regulators and others say that a different ingredient in Agent Orange was behind the health problems, and that there is no solid evidence of cancer connected to 2,4-D.
+Like glyphosate, 2,4-D (2,4-dichlorophenoxyacetic acid) is a long-used, popular herbicide.
+Homeowners as well as farmers and ranchers use products containing 2,4-D.

-Dow said "no national regulatory authority in the world considers 2,4-D a carcinogen."
+Critics for years have said 2,4-D has very clear ties to several types of cancer and note that it was a key ingredient in Agent Orange, which was used to defoliate jungles in the Vietnam War.
+But agribusiness interests, U.S. regulators and others say evidence of cancer connections is lacking.

 A coalition of U.S. farmer and environmental groups have sued the EPA, seeking to overturn approval for Dow's new herbicide.